 - Postal Inspection Service

 Unlike a robbery or burglary, identity theft often occurs without the victim's knowledge.
-Most identity theft victims only find out after they see strange charges on their credit card statements or apply for a loan.
-While prevention is always the best policy, sometimes personal information is exposed through security breaches at banks or companies with which you do business.
-Thus, identity theft can happen to even well-prepared consumers.
+Most identity theft victims only find out after they see strange charges on their credit card statements or when they apply for a loan.
+While prevention is always the best policy, sometimes personal information is exposed through security breaches at banks or companies with which the victims do business.
+Thus, identity theft can happen even to well-prepared consumers.

-Identity theft laws vary from state to state and as you can see there are also federal laws that apply.
+This area of criminal law can be a complicated one.
+Identity theft laws vary from state to state.
+Sometimes, even federal laws can apply to identity theft scams.
 To understand the laws in your area and any potential criminal liability, contact an experienced criminal defense lawyer near you.